“Charlotte!? You’re okay!”

 “Charlotte!”
 Winona ran up to her, with a cheerful demeanor.

 “Yep!
 All better!
 Just needed to rest up!
 Whatever that energy was… it was powerful.
 I’m glad I put enough energy into my defense, or else it would have blown all of us away.”

 “That… that was…” Charlotte sat the bags down on the ground, almost ready to cry.
 “I’m certain… that was me, who did that.
 I’m so sorry… I didn’t know how my power would work when I got serious, and it slipped right through the guy I was fighting, and… and I’ve been lying to all of you… and I hurt you, and-”

 Winona quickly embraced Charlotte, closing the distance between them.

 “You’re… cold.
 Then, it’s true what Faith said, isn’t it?
 I’m not sure if she was supposed to tell me, but she did.”

 “That’s okay… you should know.”
-Tear began to run down Charlotte’s face.
+Tears began to run down Charlotte’s face.

 “Charlotte, you don’t have to worry.
 Obviously, you have quite the situation going on, and you tried to keep it from us so we wouldn’t get hurt, right?”

-Charlotte did not saying anything.
+Charlotte did not say anything.
 She simply nodded confirmation into Winona’s shoulder.